YesItsSKM/YesItsSKM/README.md

 ### Hi there 👋

 I'm an XR designer/dev specializing in environment design & VR.
-I focus on a better user experience along with efficient problem-solving.
+I focus on better user experience along with efficient problem-solving.
 I also have an inclination towards visual arts & storytelling.

 I'm a 2023 graduate of Masters in Virtual and Augmented Reality at Goldsmiths, University of London.
 I have a Computer Science & Engineering background.